 In most cases, this adversarial presentencing process occurs immediately after findings and there is no need for the accused to be incarcerated pending sentencing by the military judge.
 Also, unlike the Federal system, the Government and the accused can appeal the sentence.
+210

 The framework that accompanies the Federal sentencing guidelines will not easily transfer to the military justice system without major changes to the RCM.
 For example, the horizontal axis on the sentencing table reflecting criminal history categories is somewhat inapplicable, because, rather than trial by court-martial, commanders have the alternative of administratively separating (discharging) Service members from the military when they engage in misconduct.
 Unlike the Federal system, parole (rather than probation) is available in the military corrections system.
-The 2023 amendments to the MCM do not reflect any major changes to the military justice presentencing procedures, so it does not appear that the addition of sentencing parameters, criteria, and the accompanying
+The 2023 amendments to the MCM do not reflect any major changes to the military justice presentencing procedures, it does not appear that the addition of sentencing parameters, criteria, and the accompanying board will include a complete overhaul of the presentencing process in the military justice system.

-See 10 U.S.C. § 504(a) (2018) ("No person who . . . has been convicted of a felony . . . may be enlisted in any armed force."); see also 32 C.F.R. § 66.6(b)(8) (2016) (listing the "character/conduct" enlistment ineligibility criteria, including being "under any form of judicial restraint" or having "a significant criminal record").
+208 See 10 U.S.C. § 504(a) (2018) ("No person who . . . has been convicted of a felony . . . may be enlisted in any armed force."); see also 32 C.F.R. § 66.6(b)(8) (2016) (listing the "character/conduct" enlistment ineligibility criteria, including being "under any form of judicial restraint" or having "a significant criminal record").